halime-cms/In-class/README.md

-# In-class
+📚📖📝 In-class activities

-# This is a public and empty repo to collect in-class activities throughout the semester.
+ This is a public and empty repo to collect in-class activities throughout the semester.